-If you suffer from impaired fecundity – the inability have a child – you know that the internet is a wide open space of too much information.
+If you suffer from fertility challenges you know that the internet is a wide open space of too much information.
 It can be scary, overwhelming, and it’s tough to know what to take at face value, and what to disregard.
-Lucky for you, improving fertility health is a huge passion of mine ;).
+Lucky for you, increasing fertility health is a huge passion of mine ;).

-Below, you’re going to find my top FIVE tried and true rituals that I swear by when it comes to optimizing your fertility.
+Below, you’re going to find my top FIVE tried and true rituals that I swear by when it comes to increasing your fertility so you can get pregnant easier and experience a healthy, full term pregnancy.
 They aren’t going to blow your mind, and they certainly aren’t going to require a ton of effort on your behalf.
 They are small, easy to absorb rituals that can (and should!) be introduced into your daily life.

 All of our major reproductive hormones – specifically estrogen, progesterone, testosterone and cortisol – are made from cholesterol.
 Cholesterol is literally the mother hormone that turns into each of the necessary hormones to make a baby.
 I tell clients all the time that without enough cholesterol in the diet – and therefore in the body – it’s like trying to build a house without bricks.
 It just doesn’t work!
 We need enough cholesterol coming in in order to make our reproductive hormones.
 This is why it’s so important to consume lots of high quality fatty acids (i.e. cholesterol).